 How to Measure Tool-Calling Accuracy in AI Agents

-What is tool-calling accuracy?
+What is tool call accuracy?

-Tool-calling accuracy is not one number.
+Tool call accuracy is not one number.
 It is a set of dimensions, each of which can fail independently:

 - Tool selection — did the agent choose the right tool for the request (and avoid calling one it didn't need)?